 - 1. Article 14(6) of this Law shall be applicable to medicines to be put into retail sale that will be registered or re-registered on the territory of Georgia, according to the established procedure, from 1 January 2003.
 2. (Invalid). - 21.
-Article 16(9) of this Law shall enter into force on 1 January 2014, while Article 16(10)(b) shall enter into force on 1 September 2014. - 2^2 .
-Article $4^1(2)$ and (3) of this Law shall only apply to the registration procedures to be performed under the national regime of state registration within the territory of Georgia after entry of this Law into force. - 3.
-Article 11(11) of this Law shall enter into force as from 1 January 2006. - 4.
+Article 16(9) of this Law shall enter into force on 1 January 2014, while Article 16(10)(b) shall enter into force on 1 September 2014. - 22.
+Article 41(2) and (3) of this Law shall only apply to the registration procedures to be performed under the national regime of state registration within the territory of Georgia after entry of this Law into force. - 23.
+The Government of Georgia shall, before 1 March 2022, by an ordinance, define the stages and other conditions for submitting a document certifying that a pharmaceutical product that has been granted or is intended for granting a marketing authorisation in Georgia under the national or recognition regime of state registration has been manufactured according to the GMP standard.

+- 3. Article 11(11) of this Law shall enter into force as from 1 January 2006. - 4.
 Within three months after this Law enters into force, the Ministry of Agriculture of Georgia shall: - a) develop a procedure for state registration, re-registration or revocation of registration and for quality/safety control of preparations (agents) for veterinary use manufactured in and imported into Georgia; - b) approve forms of certificates of registration of preparations for veterinary use. - 5.
-Articles 6, 7 and 8 of this Law shall be declared void as from 15 December 2009.
+Articles 6, 7 and 8 of this Law shall be declared void from 15 December 2009.